A (very) short history

 The upgrade process is straightforward and even if Pop!_OS doesn't provide yet an announced GUI interface for that, the whole process can be done using few shell commands.

-sudo apt install pop-desktop
+sudo apt update sudo apt install pop-desktop sudo apt full-upgrade do-release-upgrade

-That's it, just answer a few questions after running the do-release-upgrade command, wait for the process to finish and then restart the computer.
+command, wait for the process to finish and then restart the computer.

 What should you expect from Pop!_OS 19.04